llorllale/ttrv/THEMES.md

 terminal colors can be traced back to somebody hardcoding ``TERM=xterm-256color`` in their .bashrc file.

-## Understanding RTV Themes
+## Understanding TVR Themes

-Here's an example of what an RTV theme file looks like:
+Here's an example of what an TVR theme file looks like:

 ```
 [theme]